- Navigating the City

 - Automotive products

-Bring your hazardous waste to a FREE collection each Thursday, from 2-6pm at the Ingham County Health Dept. at the corner of Cedar and Jolly, from May-September.
-Please call 887-4312 for more information.
+Bring your hazardous waste to a FREE collection each Tuesday and Thursday, from 2-6PM at the Ingham County Health Department at the corner of Cedar and Jolly, from the beginning of May to the end of September.
+Please call 517-887-4312 for more information.

 Compact Fluorescent Light bulbs (CFL)

-The Board of Water and Light also offers a free drop off for CFL's at their customer service center, located at 1232 Haco Drive, 8am-5pm, M-F.
+The Board of Water and Light also offers a free drop off for CFLs at their customer service center, located at 1232 Haco Drive, open 8 a.m. to 5 p.m., Monday thru Friday.

 RV Trailer Dump Sites